stephaniechallita/stephaniechallita.github.io/content/ase_fsm.md

 Fortunately, it is possible to convert an Xtext grammar into a Langium grammar thanks to [this project](https://github.com/TypeFox/xtext2langium).

 To convert a grammar, go to the Eclipse menu _Help_ -> _Install new software_ -> in the site field, paste the URL `https://typefox.github.io/xtext2langium/download/updates/v0.4.0/` and install the package.
 Afterwards, go into your Xtext project's `META-INF/MANIFEST.MF`, switch to the _Dependencies_ tab, and in the _Required Plug-ins_ section add `Xtext2langium` as a dependency.
 Don't forget to save your manifest file.
-Then you can go to the MWE2 file (named something like `GenerateMyDsl.mwe2`) in your project, and replace the `fragment` field within `language` with:
+Then you can go to the MWE2 file (named something like `GenerateMyDsl.mwe2`) in your project, and add to `language`, the following `fragment`:

 ```
+language {
+    ...
     fragment = io.typefox.xtext2langium.Xtext2LangiumFragment {
         outputPath = './langium'
+    }
 }
 ```